Dojibery/flutter-signature-package/README.md

 * Draw smooth lines on a canvas.
 * Undo and redo drawing actions.
 * Clear the canvas.
+* Export the drawn signature as PNG bytes.

 ## Installation
 Add the following line to your `pubspec.yaml` dependencies: